datadesk/baker-example-page-template/README.md

 Here are the standard files and folders that you’ll find when you clone a new project from our page template.
 You’ll spend more time working with some files than others, but it’s good to have a general sense of what they all do.

-### _config

-This directory contains the master script for deploying our projects to latimes.com.
-Only advanced users will ever need to edit it.
-If you’re a beginner, you can simply leave it alone.

 ### _data

 The data folder contains relevant data for the project.
 We use this folder to store required information about every project — like what URL it should live at.
 You can also store a variety of other data types here, including `.aml`, `.csv`, and `.json`.